Roche/pyreadstat/README.md

 df, meta = pyreadstat.read_file_multiprocessing(pyreadstat.read_sav, fpath, num_processes=4)
 ```

-num_processes is the number of workers and it defaults to 4.
+num_processes is the number of workers and it defaults to 4 (or the number of cores if less than 4).
 You can play with it to see where you
 get the best performance.
 You can also get the number of all available workers like this:

 ```